 Vaccination against FIV virus

-Because FIV is an animal model for the HIV virus, responsible for AIDS in human medicine, many experiments have been conducted to design an effective vaccine.
+Because FIV is an animal model for the HIV virus, responsible for AIDS, many experiments have been conducted to design an effective vaccine.

-One of the issues is the extreme variability of FIV genome exemplified by the five different variants of the virus (A, B, C, D, and E).
+One of the issues is the extreme variability of the FIV's genome exemplified by the five different variants of the virus (A, B, C, D, and E).